-All full-time Associates other than those who work in the states of the New Jersey, California, Rhode Island or Washiongton are covered by the Short-Term Disability (STD) program based on the same eligibility requirement of the SmartChoices plans.
-If you become disabled due to non-occupational injury, or illness, you may be eligible to receive STD Benefits.
+All full-time Associates, other than those who work in a state that provides paid medical leave for their own serious health condition, are covered by the Short-Term Disability (STD) plan.
+If you become disabled due to non-occupational injury or illness, you may be eligible to receive STD Benefits.
+An Associate is considered disabled if, solely because of injury or sickness, he or she is unable to perform the material duties of his or her regular occupation.
 STD Benefits will be provided to all Covered Associates in accordance with short-term disability policy (the terms and provisions of which are incorporated herein by this reference) governing such benefits to Covered Associates enrolled in the coverage.
 Below is a summary of benefits provided, but the insurer's documents control.